cozy/cozy-guidelines/README.md

 </p>
 </details>

+### Breaking change

+Following the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), each commit introducing a breaking change must have a `BREAKING CHANGE: description`.
+The description should contain a migration path, i.e. a way to overcome the change for the apps using the impacted code.

 # Travis

 ## Encrypted variables

 All encrypted variables must be set in `.travis.yml` not in the Travis web interface.
 They should be preceded by the command to regenerate them.
 This makes regenerating the variables easy and all the build information is versionned and peer-reviewed.

 When using `travis encrypt` with the `--add` flag, `travis-cli` will reformat the entire `.travis.yml` file and remove all comments.
 We suggest not using this flag at all.